we3lab/pype-schema/docs/hello.rst

     pip install pype-schema

-This installation should come with a sample facility configuration represented by `sample.json`.
+This installation should come with two sample facility configurations: one for water resource recovery (`wrrf_sample.json`) and one for desalination (`desal_sample.json`).
-To load this facility, run the following code from the `pype_schema/data` folder:
+To load the water resource recovery facility (WRRF) example, run the following code from the `pype_schema/data` folder:

 .. code-block:: python

     from pype_schema.parse_json import JSONParser

-    parser = JSONParser("sample.json")
+    parser = JSONParser("wrrf_sample.json")
     network = parser.initialize_network()

 .. _model_struct: